 This is important: Use composer.
 Why?
 Because it gives so many benefits.
-Every extension is always dependent upon the Magento core.
+Every extension is always depending on the Magento core.
 This might be just the framework, but there might well be dependencies with specific core modules or perhaps even PHP modules.

-Those dependencies are tracked using composer.
+Those dependencies can be tracked using composer.
 With composer, you can guarantee those dependencies are working for you - both in development and in production.